Get All the Elements inside a DIV Element in JavaScript

 ← PrevNext →

-Imagine you have a web page with a DIV element that has many other elements nested inside it.
-How would you get all the elements inside the DIV (or any other element) using JavaScript?
-I recently came across this situation, and the solution I found was rather simple.
-I used HTML DOM “children” Property.
+Let us assume, you have a web page with a DIV element (the parent element) that has many other elements nested inside it.
+How would you get all the elements inside the DIV using JavaScript?
+You can use HTML DOM children Property to get all the child elements.

 <div>